RajKumarPendyala/User-Authentication-and-Profile-Management/README.md

 # User-Authentication-and-Profile-Management
-Using HTML &amp; CSS for the front-end, Filters, Servlets &amp; Beans for the back-end logic &amp; security purpose, DAO for database interaction, and Oracle as the database to manage user data effectively.
+Implements a secure user authentication system where users can login, register, view, and edit their profiles.
+The system utilizes HTML & CSS for the front-end, Filters, Servlets & Beans for the back-end logic & security purpose, DAO for database interaction, and Oracle as the database to manage user data effectively.